afragen/local-development/README.md

 A plugin to place warning notices for plugins or themes that are in active development.
 Requires PHP 5.3 or greater.

 ## Description
 This is a developer only plugin.
+Requires PHP 5.3 or greater.

 A plugin to place warning notices for plugins or themes that are in active development.
 Warning notices are placed on the plugins page, the themes page and the core update page.